-such that the dataset is rationalizable with core with transfers. \end{cor}
+such that the data set is rationalizable as a core with transfers allocation. \end{cor}

-Corollary \ref{cor:MutualConsentTransfersNoIdentification} suggests that to use marital stability as the identifying assumption for committed couples, it is necessary to have price variation for private goods across potential matches.
+Corollary \ref{cor:MutualConsentTransfersNoIdentification} indicates that using marital stability as an identifying assumption for committed couples necessitates price variation for private goods across potential matches.
 In this context, we remark that price variation is typically required in revealed preference methods to gain identifying power (see, e.g., \citealp{varian1982nonparametric,beatty2011demanding,cherchye2015sharing}).
-In the collective household literature, many methods that take a more traditional parametric approach also require price variation for identification (see, e.g., \citealp{browning1998efficient,chiappori2009microeconomics,browning2013estimating}).
-In our context of marriage markets, identification requires price variations across counterfactual matches.
-One way to accomplish this is by utilizing regional price differences.
-Differences in prices faced by different couples could arise in real life situations when individuals relocate for the purpose of marriage and encounter varying prices in different regions.
-Such price variation can be present, for example, due to differences in housing costs or local market structure (\citealp{smith2004supermarket,nakamura2011price}).
+Similarly, in the collective household literature, many traditional parametric methods also rely on price variation for identification (see, e.g., \citealp{browning1998efficient,chiappori2009microeconomics,browning2013estimating}).
+In the context of marriage markets, identifying intrahousehold allocation for committed couples requires price variation across potential matches.
+In Section \ref{sec:empirical}, we reference empirical literature suggesting that such price variation is likely to be present in real-life situations.